Liu-Cheng/graph_accelerator/README.md

 [SystemC-2.3.1](http://accellera.org/downloads/standards/systemc)
 is used for the accelerator design.
 You need to download and compile it first.
 Then you may change the SystemC library path accordingly in the Makefile.
+(There are some strange SC_METHOD synchronization problem using SystemC-2.3.1a, so I changed to SystemC-2.3.1.
+It works fine except that the systemc-2.3.1.so library is not linked correctly by simply changing the LD_LIBRARY_PATH.
+You may need to specify the library through ldconfig manually.)
 In order to compile Ramulator, a C++11 compiler (e.g., `clang++` or `g++-5`) is required.
 You may refer to [Ramulator git repo](https://github.com/CMU-SAFARI/ramulator) for more details.
 When the compilation environment is ready, you can compile